About International Open Access Week

 Every year, SFU Library participates in International Open Access Week, to raise awareness of open scholarship and celebrate the work that the SFU community is doing to make knowledge public.

-This year’s theme is Community over Commercialisation, an opportunity to engage in a candid conversation about which approaches to open scholarship prioritize the best interests of the public and the academic community—and which do not.
-Questions to consider may include:
+This year’s theme continues with last year’s focus on Community over Commercialization, highlighting the importance of this conversation and providing an opportunity to engage in a candid conversation about which approaches to open scholarship prioritize the best interests of the public and the academic community—and which do not.

 - What is lost when a shrinking number of corporations control knowledge production rather than researchers themselves?